1. Notes to self.

 Relationships; why we blush; the exact words that were spoken by someone important/about something important; movies I should watch; books I should read - these are just some of the topics that are covered, and many of these things still intrigue and interest me.

 3. I miss holiday food.
 Barbequed fish with orange segments; grilled broad beans; sardine paste on toast; and local wine.
-To remedy this, we have been making pissaladière: pizza dough baked with overcooked, over-sweet onions, anchovies and black olives.
+To remedy this, we have been making pissaladière: pizza dough baked with over-reduced, over-sweet onions, anchovies and black olives.

 4. My grandmothers watch and my great-grandmother's watch remind me of how things change, and how time passes - not the hours, minutes and seconds, but the generations, decades and styles.